 How Does Working From Home Affect Customer Service?

-Brick and mortar businesses that find themselves in remote work solutions are facing one massive, glaring issue when working away from their storefronts: the ability to connect and engage with consumers used to an in-store experience.
+Brick and mortar businesses that find themselves in remote work solutions face one massive, glaring issue when working away from their storefronts: the ability to connect and engage with consumers used to an in-store experience.
 How can you help convert customer foot-traffic to other methods for driving sales?

 Digital channels also provide new avenues for engaging with customers when it’s not possible to interact with them face-to-face.
 Some small businesses have found success tapping into their online markets by hosting a webinar or online event through a live-streaming service.
 Sending out polls on your offerings will allow you to gauge interest and obtain valuable insights on customer preferences.
 You could do this through an Instagram story, or just a questionnaire embedded in your latest newsletter.